 In this step, we infer loan type (i.e., ex ante loan profitability) from ex post loan profitability, or realized Internal Rate of Return (IRR).
 Since the salesperson can affect ex post loan profitability through the loan cycle, the ex ante profitability is not directly observed.
+More specifically, salespeople with private information selectively acquire loans of different quality, so the distribution of good and bad loans they acquire does not follow the population distribution.
 Hence, the inference of ex ante loan type requires us to filter out salesperson factors such as salesperson segments (e.g., if a salesperson is more efficient at loan acquisition and maintenance) and salesperson states (e.g., how many loans to collect in this period).
 We do so in the following steps.